-Personal and Goal-Oriented Custody Lawyers with 35+ Years of Experience
+Personal and Goal-Oriented Lawyers with 35+ Years of Family Law Experience

 A couple’s custody order should establish the details of parenting exchanges, holiday visitation, relocations, child support, make-up visitation, transportation between visits, physical and legal custody, and any other issues relevant to the case.
 A crucial part of any custody order is also child support, which is usually decided at the same time as custody because parenting time and custody impact child support awards.
 Be aware that if the court has already finalized the requirements in the custody order, parents are bound to the terms unless or until a judge modifies the agreement.

 How is Child Custody Determined in Philadelphia?

 A child’s best interests are the most important factor a court will consider in any custody proceeding.
 Who does the homework with the children?
 Who picks them up from school?
 How do children see each parent?
 A court will examine a child’s relationship with their parents to guide their custody decision.

 To determine the custody arrangement that best serves a child’s needs, a judge will consider the following:

 - each parent’s role in the day-to-day care of the child;

 - the child’s need for stability in education, family, and community life;

 - the child’s preference (if they are of mature age);